 As you may have noticed, I already made an article and a video about my visit to Warsaw in Poland, so you probably think I came back with a Polish cabbage recipe that I have to share.
 Nope.
 This recipe is the result of a ”freestyle recipe testing session” in the kitchen on a random summer day and it resulted in this recipe, Polish cabbage and potatoes.

-Why is this recipe Polish?
+Why is this recipe called Polish cabbage and potatoes?
 Not just because of the cabbage, but also because of the combination with the young potatoes with fresh dille.
-It reminded me of a typical Polish summer dish, but then totally vaganised.
+It reminded me of a typical Polish summer dish, but then totally vegan.